latex3/latex3/l3in2e/testfiles/README.txt

 # Help from l3doc

 We now have code in l3doc to report both the documented and defined macros in the source for each module.
+Modules with inconsistent documentation are:

+   l3basics
+   l3box
+   l3calc
+   l3expan
+   l3io
+   l3messages
+   l3names
+   l3skip
+   l3tlp

+Whittling down this list as fast as possible.
 After the module has been fixed to remove inconsistencies, the full list of commands can now be used in a test file to ensure, for a snapshot in time for each module, that no functions have been removed accidentally.